Promoting Academic Integrity

 Make it hard to cheat.

 There are a variety of ways to reduce the opportunities for cheating.
 Ask open-ended questions.
 Provide in-class writing assignments.
 Distribute multiple versions of an exam.
 Collect cell phones prior to an exam.
 Require students to remain in the classroom during an exam to prevent texting or checking notes left in the restroom.
-Use Turn-it-in on Sakai.

 Clarify what cheating is.